flleeppyy/kofi-darkmode/README.md

 # Notes
 - Follow suggestions in newsfeed have a weird box shadow, especially on hover.
 Ref: `.kfds-hz-follow-suggestion-box`
 - Colors should be organized with variables instead of figuring out what color looks nice
+- Some colers may not show properly if the ko-fi user has a customized color theme.
+There is no way around this unless there is a variable for the user's custom color.

 # How do I contribute?
 1. Fork this repository